 The purpose of this research study is to identify brain activation patterns in response to deep brain stimulation (DBS).
-To participate in this study, participants are required to have had a DBS implant.
+To participate in this study, participants are required to have had a DBS implant or to be healthy controls without a history of a neurological disorder.
 Participants will undergo screening, a motor assessment session and a 30-minute Magnetic Resonance Imaging (MRI) session where their DBS device will be turned on and off in a cycled pattern.
-This study will be separated over 3 visits (Visit 1 for screening, Visit 2 for motor assessments and Visit 3 for the MRI scan).
-The total study duration will be approximately 3 hours.
+This study will be separated over 3 visits (Visit 1 for screening, Visit 2 for motor assessments and Visit 3 for the MRI scans).
+The total study duration will be approximately 5 hours.

-Parkinson's disease can cause lasting changes in walking and mobility.
+Parkinson's disease and stroke can cause lasting changes in walking and mobility.
 Non-invasive brain imaging methods including Magnetic Resonance Imaging (MRI) have been useful tools to understand the brains contribution to disrupted gait.
-In this study we are evaluating how activity in the brain in Parkinson participants changes when they are engaged in a gait-like behavior in the MRI scanner.
-We are seeking to recruit 10 participants with a diagnosis of PD and 10 age matched healthy control participants without a diagnosis of PD to undergo an hour of MRI scanning and an hour of gait assessments.
+In this study we are evaluating how activity in the brain in stroke and Parkinson participants changes when they are engaged in a gait-like behavior in the MRI scanner.
+We are seeking to recruit 10 participants with a diagnosis of PD, 10 participants with a history of stroke, and 10 age matched healthy control participants without a diagnosis of PD to undergo an hour of MRI scanning and an hour of gait assessments.